tdreyno/awardwinningfjords/source/2011/12/27/emberjs-collections.html.markdown

       }
     });

 The app is the core of any Ember.js project.
-It provides a ready event, much like jQuery's, and does fancy event handling behind the scenes.
+It provides a ready event, much like jQuery's, and sets up event delegation behind the scenes.
 Its primary use in this example is to namespace all our classes and variables under the `Twitter` namespace.

 ### Template View